The consistency strength of determinacy when all sets are universally Baire: The translation procedure

 Now we can define our translation procedure.
-We aim to construct a premouse with strong cardinals $\kappa_i$, $i < \omega$ inside $\cW$.
+We aim to construct a premouse with strong cardinals $\kappa_i$, $i < \omega$, inside $\cW$.
 The cardinals $\kappa_i$ are going to be the least ${<}\delta_{i+1}$-strong cardinals in $\cW$.
 The idea is that extenders with critical point $\kappa \neq \kappa_i$ for all $i < \omega$ come from a standard fully backgrounded extender construction as in \cite{MS94} (without the smallness assumption).
 In addition, we add extra extenders witnessing that $\kappa_i$ is strong for each $i<\omega$.
-These extenders with critical point $\kappa_i$ are generically countably complete.
-This will later allow us to prove that certain elementary substructures of the translated premouse are in fact sufficiently iterable (cf. Section \ref{subsec:iterability}) to show that the construction converges and the cardinals $\kappa_i$ are indeed fully strong (cf. Section \ref{subsec:constructionworks}).
+These extenders with critical point $\kappa_i$ are still fully backgrounded in case they are added in the construction below the next Woodin cardinal $\delta_{i+1}$.
+These extenders will not overlap $\delta_{i+1}$.
+At levels of the construction past $\delta_{i+1}$ all extenders that are added with critical point $\kappa_i$ are generically countably complete (and these extenders will overlap $\delta_{i+1}$).
+This will later allow us to prove that certain elementary substructures of the translated premouse are in fact sufficiently iterable (cf. Section \ref{subsec:iterability}) to show that the construction converges and the cardinals $\kappa_i$ are indeed fully strong\footnote{``Fully strong'' simply means ``strong'' but we decided to highlight this here as well as at some places below in order to avoid confusion with the statement that $\kappa_i$ is ${<}\delta_{i+1}$-strong.} (cf. Section \ref{subsec:constructionworks}).